pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 00000005
 ```

-The key `key-without-tll` was set with the command: `SET key-without-ttl value`.
+The key `key-without-ttl` was set with the command: `SET key-without-ttl value`.

 ```
 > echo "TTL key-without-ttl" | nc -c -v localhost 6379 | hexdump -C